Leontyne Price: Late opera career

 She had considered her 1982 Met appearances her unannounced final opera performances, but the Met's James Levine persuaded her to return for several Forzas in 1984 and a series of Aidas in 1984–1985.
 Performances of both operas were broadcast in the Live from the Met TV series on PBS.
 These were her first and only appearances in the series and important documents of two of her greatest roles.

 Shortly before her final Aida, on January 3, 1985, word leaked that it was to be her operatic farewell.
 The performance ended with 25 minutes of applause and the singer's photograph on the front page of the local edition of The New York Times.
 The paper's critic Donal Henahan wrote that the "57-year-old soprano took an act or two to warm to her work, but what she delivered in the Nile Scene turned out to be well worth the wait."
-The performance was filmed for the television program Live from the Metropolitan Opera and its cast also included James McCracken in the role of Radames.
+The performance was filmed for the television program Live from the Met and its cast also included James McCracken in the role of Radames.

 In 2007, PBS viewers voted her singing of the act 3 aria, "O patria mia", as the no. 1 "Great Moment" in 30 years of Live from the Met telecasts.
 One critic described Price's voice as "vibrant", "soaring" and "a Price beyond pearls".
 Time magazine called her voice "Rich, supple and shining, it was in its prime capable of effortless soaring from a smoky mezzo to the pure soprano gold of a perfectly spun high C."

 In 21 seasons with the Met, Price gave 201 performances, in 16 roles, in the house and on tour.
 After her 1961 debut season, she was absent for three seasons—1970–71, 1977–78, and 1980–81; and sang only in galas in 1972–73, 1979–80, and 1982–83.